TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

     show_scope_chull            False               If is set to selection of some molecular object in the system, for example to ``protein``, convex hull of this object is displayed.
+    show_scope_chull_inflate    None                Increase (or if negative decrease) size of the scope convex hull.
     show_scope_chull_frames     0                   Allows to indicate for which frames of object defined by **show_chull** convex hull should be displayed.
 It is possible to set several frames.
 In that case frames would be displayed